anjackson/codex/content/foundations/the-village.md

 ### #digipres

-The wider community of digital preservation practicioners is generally kind and helpful - the trick is finding them!
+The wider community of digital preservation practitioners is generally kind and helpful - the trick is finding them!

 ...
 Twitter ...
 Mailing lists...